Services Provided by the Bank of Canada

 The Bank of Canada provides the following services to certain clearing and settlement systems and their participants:

-Participants in the Large Value Transfer System (LVTS) use claims on the Bank of Canada to settle net payment obligations among direct participants.
+Participants in Lynx use claims on the Bank of Canada to settle net payment obligations among direct participants.
 (That is, payments are made from account balances held by the participants at the Bank.)
 Because Bank of Canada deposits are risk free, this mechanism provides greater safety to participants.
 Since the Bank of Canada can supply virtually unlimited amounts of these deposits, sufficient balances will always be available for settlement purposes under all circumstances.

 Standing Liquidity Facility

-An LVTS advance is a secured loan provided by the Bank of Canada to cover a net amount owed by the institution in its end-of-day LVTS position.
+A Lynx advance is a secured loan provided by the Bank of Canada to cover a net amount owed by the institution in its end-of-day Lynx position.
 The interest rate on the one-business-day loan is set at the upper limit of the Bank of Canada's operating band for the overnight interest rate: the Bank Rate.

 See also the Bank of Canada's policies governing its activities as lender of last resort.

-The Bank of Canada performs several functions concerning collateral in the LVTS.
-The LVTS participants pledge their collateral security to the Bank.
+The Bank of Canada performs several functions concerning collateral in Lynx.
+The Lynx participants pledge their collateral security to the Bank.
 The Bank establishes the list of asset types acceptable for pledging.
-The Bank provides the LVTS system operator with valuations of securities when they are pledged as collateral.
-The Bank has built a specialized computer system (the High-Availability Banking System) to manage and value quickly and accurately the collateral pledged by the participants in the LVTS.
+The Bank provides the Lynx operator with valuations of securities when they are pledged as collateral.
+The Bank has built a specialized computer system (the High-Availability Banking System) to manage and value quickly and accurately the collateral pledged by the participants in Lynx.

 With the Bank acting as settlement agent, so-called "banker risk" is mitigated for CLS, CDCC, CDS and their participants.
 Banker risk refers to the possible failure of a private sector institution acting as settlement agent for a clearing and settlement system, which would then expose the system participants and the operator to credit risk.
-The Bank of Canada incurs no liquidity risk and credit risk is mitigated in carrying out this function because the LVTS is used to make payments, and the Bank will make an LVTS payment only if there is a sufficient balance in the system operator's account to cover the amount of the payment.
+The Bank of Canada incurs no liquidity risk and credit risk is mitigated in carrying out this function because Lynx is used to make payments, and the Bank will make a Lynx payment only if there is a sufficient balance in the system operator's account to cover the amount of the payment.